disonchang/RHtyper/README.md

 ![Step9](tutorial/S9.png)

-10. Select a folder for output results: Under Analysis Settings, click Execution Output Folder
+10. Select a folder for output results: Under Analysis Settings, click "Execution Output Folder"

 ![Step10](tutorial/S10.png)

-11. Create an output folder: Create a New Folder or select an exiting folder, then click Select Folder
+11. Create an output folder: Create a "New Folder" or select an exiting folder, then click "Select Folder"

 ![Step11](tutorial/S11.png)

-12. Provide input data information: Under Analysis Inputs, select BAM and BAI files and fill the required information (\*) about your input data.
+12. Provide input data information: Under Analysis Inputs, select "BAM" and "BAI" files and fill the required information (\*) about your input data.

 ![Step12](tutorial/S12.png)

 13. Adjust output settings under "Stage Settings" section.
-Click "Run Analysis" button to start the RHtyping. **NOTE**: the instance type can be adjusted to increase memory for a run
+Click "Run Analysis" button to start the RHtyping. **NOTE**: the instance type can be adjusted to increase memory for a run.

 ![Step13](tutorial/S13.png)

-14. Output is saved in the folder specified at step10
+14. Output is saved in the folder specified at step10.

 ![Step13](tutorial/output.png)